kraftfrosch/hackfleisch/README.md

-# PEOPLEWORKS - AI-Powered Performance Review System
+# PEOPLEWORKS - AI-Powered Peer Review System

 An intelligent system that automates the feedback pipeline -- end-to-end.